rutar-academic/rutar.org/content/writing/from_vim_and_tmux_to_neovim.md

 ### Saved state and session management
 Neovim comes with a built-in utility for saving sessions: the `:mksession` command.
 Called with an optional file argument (which defaults to placing a `Session.vim` file in the current `:pwd`), it generates a neovim source file at that filename which, when sourced, restores the state of the instance when `:mksession` was first called.
-While `:mksession` works very well for can be somewhat awkward to use in practice.
+While `:mksession` works very well at saving the state, it can be quite tedious to use in practice.
 However, with a small amount of work we can use it to robustly save the state of our vim instance, and restore it when needed.

 The first trick is the easiest: just install Tim Pope's [vim-obsession](https://github.com/tpope/vim-obsession).